deepanshs/csdmpy/docs/source/CSD_model.rst

 data values and the minimum metadata, to accurately represent a `p`-component dependent variable, :math:`\mathbf{U}\equiv(\mathbf{U}_0, ... \mathbf{U}_q, ... \mathbf{U}_{p-1})`,
-discretely sampled at `M` unique points in a `d`-dimensional coordinate space :math:`(\mathbf{X}_0, \mathbf{X}_1, ... \mathbf{X}_k, ... \mathbf{X}_{d-1})`.
+discretely sampled at `M` unique points in a `d`-dimensional coordinate space, :math:`(\mathbf{X}_0, \mathbf{X}_1, ... \mathbf{X}_k, ... \mathbf{X}_{d-1})`.
-The model is not intended to encapsulate any information on how the data might be acquired, processed or visualized.
+The model is not intended to encapsulate any information on how the data might be acquired, processed, or visualized.

 The data model is *versatile* in allowing many use cases for most spectroscopy, diffraction, and imaging techniques.
 As